 - Up to $10,000 in fines

-- A fine of up to $50,000 or twice the value of the fraud, whichever is larger
+- Up to $50,000 in fines or twice the value of the fraud, whichever is larger

-The cash fines are generally in addition to being forced to repay the value of the fraud.
+The cash fines are generally in addition to being forced to repay the amount defrauded to the aggrieved party.

 There are several things to remember if you are facing a fraud accusation.

-First, remember that these investigations are complicated and it can be hard to prove the fraud at all.
+First, remember that these investigations are complicated, and it can be hard to prove the fraud at all.
 Fraud investigators often miss legitimate cases of fraud, and insurers may never know when they are being wrongly billed.
-Likewise, legitimate providers get accused all the time either because of an honest misunderstanding or billing errors that were accidental, not intentional.
+On the flip side, legitimate providers get accused of fraud all the time either because of an honest misunderstanding or billing errors that were accidental, not intentional.

-This gives your lawyer substantial latitude in building your defense.
-It’s not necessary to prove that all claims were legitimate, only to attack the fraudulent intent.
+The burden of proof upon the prosecution gives your L.A. health care fraud lawyer substantial latitude in building your defense.
+It’s unnecessary to prove that all claims were legitimate, only to attack the fraudulent intent.
 Examples of successful defenses include:

-- Lack of knowledge.
-Sometimes a doctor makes a mistake or doesn’t realize that something has already been billed.
+Sometimes, a doctor makes a mistake or doesn’t realize that something has already been billed.
 In other cases, someone working in the practice codes the claim as the doctor indicated without having firsthand knowledge of what services were performed.
-This does not count as fraud.
+These actions do not count as fraud.

-- Lack of intent.
 You may not have intended to defraud an insurance program at all.
 The errors could have been accidental, or you may not have realized they were errors.
-There are also cases where the accused had already felt uncomfortable with the billing practices and has evidence that they intended to report the fraud, and were arrested before this was possible.
+There are also cases where the accused had already felt uncomfortable with the billing practices and had evidence that they intended to report the fraud and were arrested before this was possible.

-- Lack of evidence.
-Prosecutors often rely on records to show that services were not billed properly—but that evidence does not establish intent.
-Simply attacking the lack of evidence in a case can be enough to get it dismissed, or to win outright.
+Prosecutors often rely on records to show that services were not billed properly.
+However, that evidence does not establish intent.
+Simply attacking the lack of evidence in a case can be enough to get it dismissed or to win outright.

 The defense that’s best for your case depends on what exactly happened.
-A good lawyer can fight back against the prosecutor and help you get the best possible outcome.
+A good white-collar crime lawyer in Los Angeles can fight back against the prosecutor and help you get the best possible outcome.

 Talk to a Los Angeles Health Care Fraud Lawyer for Free